shuhaowu/shuhaowu.github.com/src/blog/2022/03-linux-rt-appdev-part3.rst

 #.
 Use an OS where all system calls are documented with worst-case execution
    time.
 #.
-Audit the kernel source code to determine worst-case execution time.
+Audit the kernel source code to determine worst-case execution time and
-   Alternatively, obtains some sort of "soft" guarantee from someone else that has audited the code\ [#fauditkernel]_.
+   ensure the calls used do not block.
+Alternatively, obtains some sort of "soft" guarantee from someone else that has audited the code\
+   [#fauditkernel]_.
 #.
 Don't trust the kernel, be defensive, and avoid system calls unless
    absolutely necessary (such as for IO, and getting the current time in high-resolution).